 For example, a company can send a warning about potential hail damage from an oncoming storm or a tip to adjust the heat to keep pipes from bursting during a snowstorm.
 These suggestions could be a simple push notification or take the form of dynamic, data-driven video.

 Here’s an example from another industry — utilities — which gives tips on how to improve water consumption.
 You can see how the combination of visuals, narration, and music help to deliver the message in a way that’s more pleasant, memorable, and personal than a pop-up would.
-Plus, adding Living Video elements will contribute to data collection and personalization.
+Plus, adding Living Video elements will contribute to data collection and personalisation.

 Upselling is another opportunity to use data creatively and effectively.

 In a recent Deloitte survey, 62% of insurance executives report that offering additional insurance products that add value and extend core insurance products is a top driving factor for consumer acquisition.
-By leveraging customer data, insurers can provide personalized recommendations for new products based on their customers needs and past buying behavior.
+By leveraging customer data, insurers can provide personalised recommendations for new products based on their customers needs and past buying behavior.

 To learn more about AXA’s upselling campaign, download the case study.

 Ultimately, moving forward, effective data collection and analysis will play a huge role in determining success in the industry.
-Insurance companies need to prioritize having a solid data strategy for the future, including an approach to first-party data.
+Insurance companies need to prioritise having a solid data strategy for the future, including an approach to first-party data.
 Learn more about the shift to first-party data and how Living Video can help.

-Overcome Obstacles with Personalized Video
+Overcome Obstacles with Personalised Video

 Ready to take your customer engagement in insurance to the next level and see how it boosts your bottom line?
 Idomoo is here to help you engage with your customers, connect with your employees and innovate for the future.